 Abu Dhabi, Dec.
 21 (WAM)- The Global Council for Tolerance and Peace (GCTP) and the United Nations Alliance of Civilizations (UNAOC) have announced their cooperation for developing projects and initiatives that enhance tolerance, understanding and alliance among cultures, races and religions on the level of the world.

-President of the Global Council for Tolerance and Peace, His Highness Ahmed bin Mohammad Aljarwan and H.E.
+President of the Global Council for Tolerance and Peace, His Excellency Ahmed bin Mohammad Aljarwan and H.E.
 Mr. Miguel Angel Moratinos, High Representative for the United Nations Alliance of Civilizations (UNAOC) signed a memo of understanding and joint work between the Council and the international organization.

 The memo aims to define a framework for the domains of cooperation which have a priority that include developing joint initiatives to enhance peace and tolerance and supporting the UN plan of action to safeguard the religious sites, and the institutional cooperation for holding and organizing conferences.